bigmlcom/bigml-node/docs/index.md

 These resources are handled through `bigml.Centroid`

 - **batch centroids** Are lists of centroids obtained by using the cluster to classify a dataset of input data.
+They are the analogous to the batch predictions generated from models, but for clusters.
 These resources are handled through `bigml.BatchCentroid`.

 Creating resources
 ------------------